20centaurifux/severin/README.md

     "Tests if a resource is still valid."))
 ```

-The ->factory multimethod creates a factory from a URI by dispatching on the
+The *make-factory* multimethod creates a factory from a URI by dispatching on the
 scheme.

 ```
-(defmulti ->factory
+(defmulti make-factory
   "Creates a factory from a URI by dispatching on the scheme."
   #(-> %
        java.net.URI.